 Make the dough with a machine:

-- Mix flour, yeast, sugar, and oil in a mixing bowl.
+- Mix flour, yeast, salt, sugar, tangzhong (if using) and oil in a mixing bowl.
 If you use a machine, use a dough hook attachment.
 Turn on the mixer, start on speed 2 (on Kitchen Aid) and gradually add the liquid (it's important to start with room temperature or cold liquid), start with the lowest amount of liquid and then add as necessary until a dough is formed.
 Don't dump all the liquid all at once.
-Knead for about 5 minutes until you get a rough dough.
-Add the salt and knead again for another 10-12 minutes until the dough is very stretchy and smooth
+Knead for about 5 minutes on speed 2 until you get a rough dough.
+Cover and let the dough rest for 15 minutes.
+This allows the wheat flour to be hydrated, especially if you are preparing 100% whole wheat bao.

 Make the dough by hands: